-The unique beauty of a country whose land and its people loves to offer itself in its entirety to its visitors.
-The Hellenic country is sea, incredible sunsets and idyllic landscapes.
-Archaeological corners that still preserve the vestiges of a glorious past.
+The unique beauty of a country whose land and its people love to offer itself in its entirety to its visitors.
+The Hellenic country is the sea, incredible sunsets, and idyllic landscapes.
+Archaeological corners that still preserve the traces of a glorious past.

-In these emblematic natural landscapes, with crystal clear waters and infinite blue, the hunting of the Kri Kri Ibex takes place, an exclusive trophy that our clients can hunt on the island of Sapientza, located on the Greek coast south of the Peloponnese.
+In these emblematic natural landscapes, with crystal clear waters and infinite blue, the hunting of the Kri Kri Ibex takes place, an exclusive trophy that our clients can hunt on the island of Sapienza, located on the Greek coast south of the Peloponnese.

 The Kri Kri Ibex (Capra aegagrus creticus) is a subspecies of wild goat endemic to the Greek island of Crete and other nearby islets.
-Its origin is questioned and there are those who have identified it as a subspecies of the wild bezoar goat; but this classification differs from those who believe that it is a wild goat, derived from the first domestic stocks brought to the island by the first Neolithic settlers.
+Its origin is questioned, and some have identified it as a subspecies of the wild bezoar goat, but this classification differs from those who believe that it is a wild goat derived from the first domestic stocks brought to the island by the first Neolithic settlers.

 Although there are few licenses to hunt this species in Greece, living this experience is a luxury.
 Extend your stay and enjoy a few days of relaxation in paradise.